xenify-io/litepaper/README.md

 ## ◽️ Staking XNF Tokens

-With Xenify, uncollected XNF tokens are seamlessly staked within the protocol, generating native chain rewards for XNF stakers.
-To further maximize these rewards, simply stake your collected or unstaked XNF tokens back into the protocol.
-Both unclaimed and staked XNF tokens work in tandem to yield native chain rewards, based on each user's share from the native chain reward pool.
+Xenify protocol automatically stakes any uncollected XNF tokens, allowing XNF stakers to earn native chain rewards.
+Users can enhance their rewards by staking collected or unstaked XNF tokens back into the protocol.
+Both unclaimed and staked XNF tokens contribute to earning native chain rewards, with each user's share determined by their portion of the native chain reward pool.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Collecting XNF Equity

-As each cycle comes to an end, the equity you've earned becomes available for collection.
-Collecting your XNF rewards from previous cycles is entirely optional and depends on your preferences.
-You can choose to keep your equity staked to maximize native chain rewards or collect it for trading purposes.
+At the end of each cycle, the earned equity becomes available for collection.
+Users have the option to collect their XNF rewards from previous cycles, but this is not mandatory.
+Users may choose to leave their equity staked to optimize native chain rewards or collect it for trading.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Unstaking XNF Tokens

-Upon staking XNF tokens, they will remain locked throughout the subsequent cycle, whether it's a gap cycle or not, and will begin to generate fees provided either DXN or xYSL tokens are burned.
-Once the cycle concludes, users have the option to unstake their tokens, returning them to their possession.
+Once XNF tokens are staked, they remain locked for the duration of the next cycle, whether it's a gap cycle or not, and begin accruing fees if DXN or xYSL tokens are burned.
+After the cycle ends, users can choose to unstake their tokens and reclaim ownership.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ◽️ Native Token Fee Distribution
+## ◽️ Native Token Reward Distribution

-Each cycle has its own pool of accrued native token fees that accumulate while burnBatch transactions are executed.
-Per cycle, these are distributed based on how many locked XNF tokens a user has inside the protocol (locked - unclaimed XNF + staked XNF) added with how many XNF tokens were gained from burning DXN or xYSL in the corresponding cycle.
+Each cycle has a pool of accumulated native token rewards, which build up as burnBatch transactions are executed.
+These fees are distributed per cycle based on the number of locked XNF tokens a user has in the protocol (which includes unclaimed XNF and staked XNF), plus the number of XNF tokens earned from burning DXN or xYSL in that cycle.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Claiming Native Token Rewards

-Just as with collecting equity, users who wish to claim their accumulated native token fees can do so by withdrawing all previously earned native tokens.
-This process allows users to easily access and manage their rewards, reinforcing the user-centric approach that Xenify is committed to providing.
+Just like collecting equity, users can claim their accumulated native token rewards by withdrawing all previously earned native tokens.
+This feature allows users to easily access and manage their rewards, demonstrating Xenify's commitment to a user-friendly experience.

 <br>